Ultimate surround sound guide: Different formats explained

 What about 7.2, 9.2 or 11.2?

+Audyssey, a company best known for its auto-calibration software found in many of today’s A/V receivers, has its own surround solution called Audyssey DSX.
+DSX also allows for additional speakers beyond the core 5.1 and 7.1 surround formats, upmixing 5.1 and 7.1 signals to add more channels.
+With the addition of front width and front height channels on top of a 7.1 system, Audyssey allows for 11.1 channels of surround sound.
+There’s also Audyssey DSX 2, which adds upmixing of stereo signals to surround sound.
+With the advent of object-based formats like Dolby Atmos and DTS:X in recent years, however (see below), Audyssey has seen a decline.

-3D / object-based surround sound
+3D/object-based surround sound

+The latest and greatest development in surround sound offers not only discrete audio for height channels, but also a new way for sound engineers to mix audio for the most accurate, hemispheric immersion to date.
+The name “object-based” is employed because, with this discrete third dimension, the audio mixers working on a film can represent individual sound objects — say a buzzing bee or a helicopter — in 3D space rather than being limited by a standard channel setup.

-The latest and greatest in surround sound moves beyond the two dimensions that can be represented in traditional setups.
-By adding either ceiling-mounted or ceiling-facing speakers, height can now be represented as well, leading to an extra number used to represent channels.
-A 5.1.4 system, for example, would feature the traditional five surround speakers and a subwoofer, but would also feature four additional speakers adding height information to a signal.
+By adding discrete channels for ceiling-mounted or ceiling-facing speakers in A/V receivers at home, height channels are now represented as their own separate entities, leading to an extra number used to represent home surround channels.
+A 5.1.2 system, for example, would feature the traditional five channels and a subwoofer, but would also feature two additional speakers adding height information in stereo at the front.
+A 5.1.4 system would add four additional height channels, including two at the front, and two at the rear, and so on.

-The name object-based comes because with this third dimension, the audio mixers working on a film can represent objects in 3D space rather than being limited by a standard channel setup.

 Dolby Atmos

-This shouldn’t come as a surprise after reading the rest of this article, but the current most-used object-based surround sound technology is Dolby Atmos.
-Atmos can process up to 128 distinct objects in a given scene (compared to, say, 8 channels for Dolby Digital 7.1), that can be routed to up to 64 speakers.
-In the past, if there was an explosion on the right of the screen, half of the theater would have the same sound.
-With Atmos, the sounds in a theater will come from different locations based on where they’re placed by movie studio audio mixers.
+This shouldn’t come as a surprise after reading the rest of this article, but Dolby is the current leader in object-based surround sound technology.
+In a theater outfitted with Dolby Atmos, up to 128 distinct sound objects can be represented in a given scene (compared to, say, seven full channels for Dolby Digital 7.1), which can be routed to 64 different speakers.
+In the past, if there was an explosion on the right side of the screen, half of the theater would hear the same sound.
+With Atmos, the sounds in a theater will come from distinct locations based on where they’re placed by professional audio mixers.

-Atmos premiered in theaters in 2012 with Pixar’s Brave and began to be available in home theater A/V receivers in 2015.
-Already, a fair number of movies in both digital format and on Blu-ray discs are available with Dolby Atmos.

 DTS:X

-Just as with other type of surround sound, DTS has its own version with DTS:X, which was unveiled in 2015.
-While Dolby Atmos limits objects to 128 per scene, DTS:X imposes no such limits, though whether film mixers are finding themselves bumping up against Atmos’ limit isn’t known.
-DTS:X aims to be more flexible and accessible than Atmos, making use of pre-existing speaker layouts in theaters and supporting 32 different speaker locations at home.
+Just as with other types of surround sound, DTS has its own version of object-based audio, DTS:X, which was unveiled in 2015.
+While Dolby Atmos limits objects to 128 per scene in theaters, DTS:X imposes no such limits (though whether film mixers are finding themselves bumping up against Atmos’ limitations is questionable).
+DTS:X also aims to be more flexible and accessible than Atmos, making use of pre-existing speaker layouts in theaters and supporting up to 32 different speaker configurations in the home.

-While DTS:X is beginning to be available out of the box with newer A/V receivers, firmware updates are available bringing the technology to many receivers that initially shipped with only Dolby Atmos support.
-Companies like Lionsgate and Paramount have promised support for DTS:X, but for the time being, it remains less popular than Atmos.
+While DTS:X was previously tacked on in updates for Atmos-enabled A/V receivers, it’s now often available with newer A/V receivers right out of the box.
+Companies like Lionsgate and Paramount offer home releases in DTS:X, but for the time being, it remains less popular than Atmos.
+Still that’s a relative thing: Every receiver on the aforementioned list of our favorite A/V receivers that supports Atmos also supports DTS:X, and you’ll find thiso be consistent across the board.

 Auro-3D

 It may not be as well known as Atmos or DTS:X, but Auro-3D has been around for much longer than either one of them.
-The technology was first announced in 2006 and has been used in theaters since, though it has only recently started to come to home theater systems with higher-end companies like Marantz and Denon offering it as a firmware upgrade — usually a paid upgrade.
+The technology was first announced in 2006 and has been used in theaters since, though it has only recently started to come to home theater systems with companies like Marantz and Denon offering it as a firmware upgrade — usually a paid upgrade.

-Auro-3D doesn’t use the term “object-based” as its competitors do, but it does work in a similar way and offer similar results, adding to the overall immersion factor when watching a film.
-Auro-3D’s recent foray into viewers’ living rooms isn’t likely to snatch away the 3D surround sound crown from Dolby, but considering it’s already 10 years into its run, chances are it will continue to hang in there.
+Auro-3D doesn’t use the term “object-based” as its competitors do, but it does work in a similar way with similar results, adding to the overall immersion factor when watching a film.
+Auro-3D’s recent foray into viewers’ living rooms isn’t likely to snatch away the 3D surround sound crown from Dolby, but considering it’s already 12 years into its run, chances are it will continue to hang in there.

-Update: This article was originally written on July 31, 2013 and has been updated to include the newest in surround sound technologies, like Dolby Atmos and DTS:X. Kris Wouk contributed to this article.